 I have picked it for the list because it is a multi-tasking unit, and it works with all types of motorcycle batteries.
-So it is a great choice for those who have more than one bike in the garage that may have different battery types.
+So it is an excellent choice for those with more than one bike in the garage that may have different battery types.

-The Noco comes with a cable just over 2m in length, so you will need to ensure your bike/battery is close to a wall socket.
+The Noco has a cable just over 2m in length, so you must ensure your bike/battery is close to a wall socket.

 The crocodile clips supplied come with eyelet terminals that can be unscrewed and secured onto the battery permanently.
 This makes the process of connecting the charger much easier.

-The charger is built into the plug socket, so it is a really compact unit.
+The charger is built into the plug socket, making it a compact unit.

-It is just a 1 amp charger, so it is generally best for trickle charging lead-acid batteries, but it is capable of fully charging batteries over time.
+It is just a 1 amp charger, so it is generally best for trickle-charging lead-acid batteries, but it can fully charge them over time.

-A word of warning though the Noco charger is only suitable for lithium batteries with a BMS (Battery Management System).
+A word of warning: the Noco charger is only suitable for lithium batteries with a BMS (Battery Management System).

-You can also get the Noco charger in high voltages, so bare that in mind if you need something a bit more powerful.
+You can also get the Noco charger in high voltages, so bear that in mind if you need something more powerful.